Marsha Milan

 Marsha Milan Londoh (born 6 December 1985) is a Malaysian singer and actress.
 She gained fame for being a contestant in the third season of the Malaysian reality show singing contest Akademi Fantasia, in which she won fourth place.

 In 2013, Marsha dubbed the voice of Elsa in the Malaysian dub of Disney's Frozen and sang the title track "Bebaskan", (the Malay version of "Let It Go"), the second Disney film dubbed in Malay for cinema release after Tarzan (1999).

-On 17th February 2025, Marsha won the Anugerah Juara Lagu (AJL) 39th edition as her song Hening Rindu, created by Ikhwan Fatanna and Wan Saleh with lyrics written by Ikhwan Fatanna, triumphed.
+On 17 February 2025, Marsha won the Anugerah Juara Lagu (AJL) 39th edition as her song Hening Rindu, created by Ikhwan Fatanna and Wan Saleh with lyrics written by Ikhwan Fatanna, triumphed.

 Personal life

-Milan is a Kadazan-Dusun from Tamparuli, Tuaran, Sabah.
+Milan is a Kadazan-Dusun from Tamparuli, Sabah.
 Linda Nanuwil, who was the first runner-up of season 2 of Akademi Fantasia, is her cousin.

 Milan was raised a Christian before converting to Islam in December 2015 before marriage.